kshojaei/kshojaei/README.md

 ## Featured Projects
 - **rag-docs-copilot**: Retrieval-Augmented Generation system for document Q&A
-- **MachineLearning-Plasma**: Machine learning for predictive modeling from spectral data
+- **MachineLearning-Plasma**: Machine learning for probabilistic and deterministic predictive modeling from spectral data
 - **langpy**: Analysis of Langmuir probe measurements in Python
 - **duspy**: Zero-dimensional plasma modeling with nanoparticle interactions